ArneBinder/clickbait/README.md

 # Clickbait

 Train and use simple neural models for clickbait prediction.
-See [Clickbait Challenge](https://www.clickbait-challenge.org/) for further information regarding clickbait and used data formats.
+See the [Clickbait Challenge website](https://www.clickbait-challenge.org/) for further information regarding clickbait, clickbait prediction and used data formats.

 ## Usage